Life Hacking in Pursuit of Financial Freedom: How I Add $1,500+/Mo to My Income

 I don’t!
 Sleep is for the weak!
 Just kidding.

 I have sectioned off a portion of my living room with room dividers to make it into a makeshift bedroom.
 See below to view my setup.

 Was it uncomfortable for the first few nights?
 Sure it was!
 But as with anything else, approach it with a positive attitude and you will get used to it.
 Perhaps you’ll even enjoy it.
 I know I do.
 I get paid to meet new, interesting people from all around the world on a regular basis.
 Heck, I even befriend most of them, and they even offer me a place to stay if I am ever in their home city.

 “Craig, I have a wife (or husband) and kids.
 This is going to be a problem.”

 There is no doubt that this strategy will be easier if you are single with no kids.
 However, you can use this as an excuse—or you can figure out a way to make it work.
 It goes back to the question: Do you have that burning desire for financial freedom?
 If so, I know you will make it work.

 What about that extra bedroom you have?
 You know, the “guest room” where a random family member or friend will sleep maybe two or three times per year?

 Or how about having the guests sleep on your couch in the living room?
 You will not make as much, but something is better than nothing.
 I thought about this option, but I am willing to sleep in the living room for the premium I am able to charge for renting a private bedroom.

 So how much do I make on Airbnb?
 Typically, I charge $40-$50 a night with a $25 cleaning fee, which nets me approximately $1,000 a month after expenses.
-That does not include any additional tax write-offs, which is a subject for another person at another time.
+That does not include any additional tax write-offs, which is a subject for another post at another time.